 Borexino, a real-time liquid scintillator detector designed for solar neutrino spectroscopy, is located at the Gran Sasso National Laboratory, in Italy~\cite{Ali2002,Ali2009,Bel2014,Ago2019}.
 Due to its extremely low background level, large target mass, and low energy threshold, the Borexino detector has been successfully used for studying low-energy neutrino fluxes from such transients as $\gamma$-ray bursts (GRBs), gravitational wave (GW) events and solar flares~\cite{Bel2011,Ago2017a,Ago2017b,Ago2021}.

-Since modern radio telescopes have a small field of view, they are able to register only a fraction of the actual FRB amount.
-The total expected all-sky event rate of FRBs with a fluence above $\sim 2$~Jy$\cdot$ms\footnote{Jy (Jansky) is a non-SI unit of spectral flux density, $1\ \rm{ Jy} = 10^{-26}$~W$\cdot$m$^{-2}\cdot$Hz$^{-1}$} is roughly $2\times10^3$ per day~\cite{Pet2019,Bha2018}.
-Scintillation detectors lack the directional sensitivity to incoming neutrinos and therefore can not be used for the temporal analysis in a wide time window due to the high rate of FRBs (in contrast to GRBs or GW events) and a possible delay of the low-energy neutrino signal arriving from extragalactic distances.
+Since modern radio telescopes have a narrow field of view, they are able to register only a fraction of the overall number of occurring FRBs.
+Total expected all-sky event rate of FRBs with fluence above $\sim 2$~Jy$~$ms is roughly $2\times10^3$ per day~\cite{Pet2019,Bha2018}\footnote{Jy (Jansky) is a non-SI unit of spectral flux density, $1\ \rm{ Jy} = 10^{-26}$~W$~$m$^{-2}~$Hz$^{-1}$}.
+Scintillation detectors lack the directional sensitivity to incoming neutrinos and therefore can not be used for temporal analysis in a wide time window due to the high rate of FRBs (in contrast to GRBs or GW events) and a possible delay of low-energy neutrino signal arriving from extragalactic distances.

 Here, we have performed the temporal correlation analysis between Borexino events with visible energies above $0.25$~MeV and some of the most intensive FRBs assuming the direct connection between radio and neutrino fluences of an FRB.
 Another approach was based on the search for the characteristic shape of ($\nu, e$)-scattering in the high-statistic Borexino spectrum.
 Finally, we have taken into account that no events were observed with an energy greater than a certain value in the Borexino spectrum.
 Two different spectra of incoming neutrinos ($\nu_{e,\mu,\tau}$ and $\bar{{\nu}}_{e,\mu,\tau}$) were used for the analysis: the monoenergetic line and the spectrum expected from supernovae.
 The same $\bar{{\nu}}_{e}$-neutrino spectra were considered for detection with the inverse beta-decay reaction (IBD).